CAIDA/mapkit-cti-code/PAM-Paper-Results/README.md

 We release our findings from the transit-dominance analysis in the CTI paper.

 From Sec.
-6.3: Country-level transit fractions T(C) for countries in our sample (column 5, transit_w_scaled)
+6.3: Country-level transit fractions T(C) for countries in our sample

 - https://github.com/CAIDA/mapkit-cti-code/blob/master/PAM-Paper-Results/TransitDominance/country.transit.summary.202003.csv
+- T(C) is in column 5, transit_w_scaled

 From Sec.
-6.1: percentage of a country's address space originated by candidate ASes (column 3, country_perc_addresses)
+6.1: percentage of a country's address space originated by candidate ASes

 - https://github.com/CAIDA/mapkit-cti-code/blob/master/PAM-Paper-Results/TransitDominance/individual_as_country_qualifier_20200301.csv
+- percentage of a country's address space originated by candidate ASes is in column 3, country_perc_addresses

 ## Subdirectory: Misc

 From Sec.
 9.1: Comparison with Hegemony:

 - https://github.com/CAIDA/mapkit-cti-code/blob/master/PAM-Paper-Results/Misc/combined_joint_cti_hegemony.csv
-- Data for all AS-Country pairs: asn,cti,hegemony
+- Data for all AS-Country pairs: ASN, CTI, Hegemony

 From Sec.
 5.2: Submarine cable operators